 Fundamental to Arch’s commitment to environmental protection is preventing the spill or release of materials or wastes into the environment.
 This commitment begins by Arch subsidiary operations limiting the quantities of inventoried materials stored onsite to the minimum necessary to operate efficiently.
 With that necessary inventory, Arch subsidiary operations conform to strict regulatory requirements and industry best practices for proper storage methods and locations, secondary containment, spill prevention, spill response, and emergency contingency planning.
 Prior to acquisition of all chemical products, Arch environmental staff undertake a standard practice reviewing the products’ chemical constituencies to assess the potential environmental and safety hazards as well as the post-use waste characteristics, to determine whether non-hazardous alternatives are available for the same application.

 Proper storage and containment of bulk products is key to preventing accidental release.
 Ensuring that primary and secondary containments are properly designed, constructed, installed and regularly inspected ensures products remain contained and controlled.
-This includes considering the location of storage systems relative to available controls and potential down gradient impacts, should an emergency condition develop.
+This includes considering the location of storage systems relative to available controls and potential down-gradient impacts, should an emergency condition develop.
 Arch applies specific practices that call for protective placement of tanks, piping infrastructure and facilities in locations that minimize the potential for offsite release.

 Every Arch subsidiary operation has in place emergency response plans that address a variety of contingencies, including spills of materials that can potentially impact the environment.
 These emergency response plans identify the responsible personnel and their duties, internal and external notifications, response protocol, and actions required to protect workers, the public and the local environment.

 Supplemental to emergency response plans, every operation that meets the regulatory threshold maintains a Spill Pollution Control and Countermeasure (SPCC) Plan, required by USEPA’s Emergency Planning and Community Right to Know Act (EPCRA).
-These plans specifically require that all oil-based products and wastes be managed in a manner that minimizes the possibility for release to the environment, and address prevention measure, minimum facility standards, contingencies and response protocol.
+These plans specifically require that all oil-based products and wastes be managed in a manner that minimizes the possibility for release to the environment, and address prevention measures, minimum facility standards, contingencies and response protocols.

 Similar to the SPCC plans, the State of West Virginia requires the preparation and maintenance of a “Groundwater Protection Plan” (GPP).
 While the SPCC plans specifically address potential spills of “oil” products and wastes, the West Virginia GPPs similarly address any product/material that may “reasonably be expected to have an impact on groundwater.”
 Directly linked to the GPP program is the West Virginia Aboveground Storage Tank (AST) program, which requires inventory, registration and maintenance plans for specific classes of tanks.